kaipodresearch/korp-pst/README.md

 ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)
 ![Generic badge](https://img.shields.io/badge/Windows-Passed-blue.svg)

-KORP-PST (Codename: Triumph) is an penetration testing tool for windows infrastructure that has been developing by Kaipod Homeland Security as an offensive research project.
-It can be used in red-teaming project and penetration testing of an active directory based environment.
+KORP-PST (Codename: Triumph) is a penetration testing tool for windows infrastructure that has been developing by Kaipod Homeland Security as an offensive research project.
+It can be used in the red-teaming projects and penetration testing of an active directory-based environment.

 <p align="center">
 <img src="https://github.com/kaipodresearch/korp-pst/blob/main/kaipod-logo.png">
 </p>

-KORP PST has direct dependency to psexec and some other handy tools for windows environment (like pass-the-hash module of mimikatz).
-However, in the near future, we have a plan to implement our own tool for doing pass-the-hash and also executing command on remote machines.
+KORP PST has a direct dependency on psexec and some other handy tools for the windows environments (like the pass-the-hash module of mimikatz).
+However, in the near future, we have a plan to implement our own tool for doing pass-the-hash and also executing commands on remote machines.

 ## KORP-PST Components:
 KORP PST consists of the following executable components: